hindu-comm/weblogs/manasataramgini/2019/11/2019-11-02_the-blue-bottle-and-the-talent-show.md

 set to our own house.
 So what are here are those of ours and Somakhya and Lootika who still remain the most prolific in their catch.”

-V: “Ah\! so the collection has been mostly partitioned.
+V: “Ah! so the collection has been mostly partitioned.
 But I am sure there will be some memorable ones.”
 Lootika opened the box and pointed to a cast iron pot: “Certainly.
 Here, you can see the famous Englishman who haunted your regions and came to us via your gifts just before you